nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Arrays

-We have to manually indicate a type when the property is an array:
+When the property is an array, we must manually indicate the array type as shown below:

 ```typescript
 @ApiProperty({ type: [String] })
 names: string[];
 ```

-Simply put your type as the first element of an array (as shown above) or set an `isArray` property to `true`.
+Either include the type as the first element of an array (as shown above) or set the `isArray` property to `true`.

 #### Circular dependencies

-When you have cross-references between your classes, ensure to use lazy functions in order to provide a module with a type information lazily.
+When you have circular dependencies between classes, use a lazy function to provide the `SwaggerModule` with type information:

 ```typescript
 @ApiProperty({ type: () => Node })